Published on February 12th, 2013 | by PhilBPhoto by Riverbreak | 2

 Make sure it rides rail up

-Either print out a bunch of fragile (glass) signs and stick them on the cardboard box or simply use a permanent marker to write “Fragile” in big letters on the sides and add an “Up” pointing to the top of the box.
+Either print out a bunch of fragile stickers and put them on the cardboard box or simply use a permanent marker to write “Fragile” in big letters on the sides and add an “Up” pointing to the top of the box.
 Write “This Side Up” on the top of the box as large as possible (marking the box so that it rides rail up).
 Do not forget to put your name, address, e-mail and phone number in case it becomes lost!

 To risk or not to risk?